What is Community Impact?

 Members of the Chamber of Commerce and the United Way Board of Directors hosted a round-table luncheon with each group to discuss their experiences during the class, ways to strengthen the community, and what they learned about volunteerism.
 Alyssa Cleaton, an 11th grade student at Southampton High School said, “I learned how many different agencies help in our community and how much of an impact volunteering can have on people’s lives.”
 Avery Williams, an 11th grade student at Lakeland High School remarked that he learned the importance of volunteer work.
 “It helps bring people together,” said Williams.

-Click on the links below for Photos With Santa Claus, taken by Gwen Wilson Photography and co-sponsored by the Franklin-Southampton Area United Way and the Blackwater Regional Library:
+Click on the links below for Photos With Santa Claus co-sponsored by the Franklin-Southampton Area United Way and the Blackwater Regional Library: